mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 Note that the first module of the pipeline can be used to detect whatever motif in the reads, not only telomeric ones.
 It is sufficient to edit the file "motif.txt" with the motif you want to search for.

 ### Protocol

 #### Pre-processing steps

+Download the files in the "Base files" and "Source code" folder and put them in the same local directory on your computer, together with the read files of the sample you are interested in.

 **VERY IMPORTANT**: the names of the read files must be in the following format in order to be processed by the pipeline: